chris-lovejoy/site/_posts/00 Personal Mailing List/2022-01-16-Email 62 - On Finding the Right Partner (Business and Romantic).md

 ---
 image:
-title: On Freedom, Purpose and Investors
+title: On Finding the Right Partner (Business and Romantic)
-permalink: freedom-and-investors
+permalink: right-partner
 redirect_from:
-public_date: 2022-01-09
+public_date: 2022-01-16
 type: article
 status:
 tags: